Key Highlights

 Followed by the good behaviour expected, with no bad records, and it depends on the authority that your citizenship will be granted or not.

-Read More: India: 2nd Largest Source of US Citizens
+Read More: India: 2nd Largest Source of US Citizens.

 5. Saudi Arabia

-It's strange to read this name in this section because access to work and job opportunities seems easy there, and expats have been working also for many decades from across the world.
+It's strange to read this name in this section because access to work and job opportunities seems easy there, and expats have also been working for many decades from across the world.

 But it's not as easy as it seems.
 You'll have to live at least 10 years before you can apply for citizenship there.
 Making it the hardest country to get citizenship.